Frequently asked questions

 You will also need to pay Tiaki Wai separately for other water service-related charges that have up until now been part of your rates bill (e.g., wastewater and stormwater).
 This means that, from 1 July 2026, you will get three separate bills: one for non-water related rates from your council, one for water services from Tiaki Wai, and one for volumetric water charges, also from Tiaki Wai.

-Tiaki Wai is planning to roll out water meters to all properties in its region (Hutt, Porirua, Upper Hutt and Wellington Cities).
-This will take several years, potentially starting with pilots in 2027.
+Tiaki Wai is planning to roll out water meters to all residential properties in its region (Hutt, Porirua, Upper Hutt and Wellington Cities).
+This will take several years, potentially starting with pilots in 2026/27.
+There will be more information and an opportunity for people to have a say before the Tiaki Wai Board makes final decisions on the roll out.

-Residential property owners considering installing a water meter in advance of this should carefully consider the following:
+Residential property owners considering applying to install a water meter in advance of this should carefully consider the following:

 • Any meter and surface box (housing the meter) installed now is unlikely to be compatible with the future network.
 Tiaki Wai plans to install smart meters that can be read electronically but has not yet finalised the exact specifications.
 All meters must be installed in a surface box (also called a toby or manifold box) with fittings that meet standards, but the standards do not yet provide for the installation of a smart meter.

-• Metering only relates to drinking water supply, and people will still have to pay charges for wastewater and stormwater services.
+• Metering only relates to drinking water supply and does not impact the charges people will still have to pay for wastewater and stormwater services.

 • Tiaki Wai plans in coming years to move to a more consistent pricing system across the region and this may change the balance between fixed charges and metered water charges.
 Plans for the charging system will be developed over the coming year and there will be a consultation process before decisions are made.